groupthinking/groupthinking/README.md

 👋 Hi, I’m @GT
  I’m interested in ...AI
- I’m currently learning
- I’m looking to collaborate on ...
-BUILDING
+ I’m currently obessed with learning, and I'm looking for a mentor to help me on my voyage  ...

 <!---